ShivamSoni1995/Devops-Assignment-DPDZERO/readme.md

 # Microservices Architecture with Docker and Nginx

 A complete microservices architecture featuring Go and Python backend services orchestrated with Docker Compose and load-balanced through an nginx reverse proxy.
 Deploy the entire stack with just one command.
+Here are the values of this project

+✅ Single command deployment
+✅ All services accessible via one port
+✅ Automatic health checks
+✅ Detailed request logging
+✅ Clean architecture separation

 ## 🏗️ Architecture Overview